TESTING AND IMAGING SERVICES

 "Hot Spots" in Electrical Equipment, including Solar Modules and Distribution Equipment

-ZON Engineering Inc. has both Level I and II Certified Thermographers on staff that have completed the necessary training through the Infrared Training Centre (ITC) in Burlington, ON.
+ZON Engineering Inc. has Level I Certified Thermographers on staff that have completed the necessary training through the Infrared Training Centre (ITC) in Burlington, ON.
 ITC is an ISO-9001 registered company and is accredited in IR thermography training by the International Electrical Testing Association (NETA).

 Infrared Thermography is a non-destructive testing technique used to measure and map surface temperatures of various building elements.
 All objects emit electromagenetic radiation of a wavelength dependent on the object's temperature.
 This radiation can be measured with infrared imaging equipment which interprets the variations as different colours in the thermal image.
 As a testing technique, it is accurate, repeatable, economical and it does not require any modification to the building or inconvenience to the public.